Mark E. Brandon

 Mark Edward Brandon is an American lawyer and academic.
 He is the dean of the University of Alabama School of Law.

 Early life

 Mark E. Brandon was born in Georgia and grew up in Birmingham, Alabama.
 He graduated from the University of Montevallo.
 He earned a JD from the University of Alabama School of Law, followed by a master's degree from the University of Michigan and a PhD from Princeton University.

 Career

 Brandon was "an assistant attorney general for Alabama from 1978-1980, a staff attorney and consumer unit coordinator for Legal Services Corp. and has worked with private firms in Alabama and Michigan."

 Brandon taught political science at the University of Michigan and the University of Oklahoma.
-He was a professor of Law and Political Science at the Vanderbilt University Law School until July 1, 2014, when he became the dean of the University of Alabama School of Law.
+He was a professor of Law and Political Science at the Vanderbilt University Law School until July 1, 2014, when he succeeded Ken Randall and interim dean William S. Brewbaker III as the dean of the University of Alabama School of Law.

 Brandon is the author of two books.